bshaffer/oauth2-demo-php/README.md

 These are the three main functions of an OAuth2 server, to authorize the user, grant the user tokens, and validate the token on request to the APIs.
 When you write your OAuth2-compatible servers, you will use very similar methods

-> Note: the above API URLs are prefixed with `/lockdin` to namespace the application.
+> Note: the above urls are prefixed with `/lockdin` to namespace the application.

 Contact
 -------